50 Running Terms: Terminology All Runners Should Know

 #31: Warm-Up

-The warm-up is the often neglected, yet important, part of a workout that involves walking, jogging, or easy running at the start before you start running your usual training pace or begin faster intervals.
+The warm-up is the often neglected yet important part of a workout that involves walking, jogging, or easy, slow running at the start before you start running your usual training pace or begin faster intervals.

-The warm-up elevates your heart rate, which increases circulation and loosens your muscles to prepare for more intense exercise.
+The warm-up elevates your heart rate, which increases circulation and loosens your muscles, preparing you for more intense exercise.

 Running Terms and Terminology At Races